EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 where:

-* METHOD_CORR = 4 * method + corr, where the method = 1 and the connection parameter corr is chosen based on the transport and determines which connection identifiers that are omitted (see {{asym-overview}}).
+* METHOD_CORR = 4 * method + corr, where method = 4 and the connection parameter corr is chosen based on the transport and determines which connection identifiers that are omitted (see {{asym-overview}}).
 * ID_PSK - identifier to facilitate retrieval of the pre-shared key.
 If ID_PSK contains a single 'kid' parameter, i.e., ID_PSK = { 4 : kid_value }, with kid_value: bstr, only kid_value is conveyed.

 ## EDHOC Message 2